 The price and the availability issues are marks against these shoes, but if you do find them and to pay the price, these are some of the best boxing shoes you can get.

 What’s especially stand out about these shoes is the particularly strong support, especially near the rear and side of the boot.
-This same feature also make these excellent shoe for jump roping with.
+This same feature also make this an excellent shoe for jump roping with.
 I’d even go as far as saying that these ARE the jump rope shoes I prefer!

 Adidas ADIPOWER Boxing Boot (Also Good)

 The ADIPOWER are a higher quality, higher priced Adidas boxing boot aimed at competitions.
 These are popular with Olympic boxers, though some pro boxers use them in matches too.

 This one is made from a vented mesh that covers the entire body to really allow breathability.
 The stand out feature is a sort ribbed supportive mesh that’s arrayed in a semi-circle along the back of the shoe.
 I’m not sure how this works, but it adds a lot more stability to the back area of the boot and the angle.

 This makes these very good for support when pivoting the foot and unifies your entire foot into a single unit when you need it (for say, punching at angles).

 Adidas has a (less popular) alternative that’s made from pure leather called the Adidas Pro Bout Boxing shoes.
 Those shoes are perhaps, a bit more comfortable, but the leather is not as breathable.